When I was looking for central accommodation recently for a special staycation with my son, the Quest Savoy Hotel Hobart stood out.

 Still, if you are looking for a studio or apartment stay in the centre of everything with a bit of space, you can’t beat the Quest Savoy Hotel Hobart Tasmania!

 Looking for more information for your stay?
-Find our full Hobart travel guide here.
+Find more about the best place to stay in Hobart here or our full Hobart travel guide here.
 You can also read our review of the nearby Somerset on the Pier here or the best Richmond accommodation Tasmania options here.